Patents

 What is a patent?

-A patent does not give you the right to make, use, or sell your own invention, merely to prevent others from doing so.
-This is because your invention may include parts that are themselves the subject of patents to others.
+A patent does not give you the right to make, use, or sell your own invention — only to prevent others.
+Your invention may include parts that are themselves patented by others.

 Who can apply for a patent?